bwv988/docker-hive/README.md

 # Apache Hive in a Docker container

-## Introduction
+## About

 - Runs HiveServer 2
-- Multi-entry docker
+- PostgreSQL is used as Metastore DB.

-- Wrapper scripts for Beeline and Hive (deprecated) CLIs.
+Check out <https://github.com/bwv988/datascience-docker-sandbox> for usage examples.

-- Configured for PostgreSQL as Metastore
+## Version

-## Usage examples
+Hive 1.2.1